|

 WHAT HAPPENS NEXT?

-The six images taken during the scan are electronically sent to our Thermography specialist, Dr. Philip Hoekstra in Michigan.
-Dr. Hoekstra, who is one of the leading thermogram interpreters in the country, studies the images and writes a comprehensive report – rating the scan on a scale of TH1 – TH5.
-Results are sent back to our office electronically within 2 weeks.
+The images taken during the scan are electronically sent to our Thermography specialist, Dr. Jay Mead in Oregon.
+Dr. Mead, who is one of the leading Thermogram interpreters in the country, studies the images and writes a report rating the scan on a scale of TH1 to TH5.
+Results are sent back to our office electronically usually in a week or less.